soulspace-org/overarch/README.md

 Overarch
 ========

-A data driven description of software architecture based on the C4 model.
+A data driven description of software architecture based on UML and the C4 model.

 Describe your model as data and specify/generate representations (e.g. diagrams) for your model.
 All core and supplementary C4 diagrams except code diagrams are supported.
+Also UML use case, state machine and class diagrams are supported.

-Overarch is not so much about how to model your architecture (see [C4 Model](https://c4model.com) for that), but about making the models composable and reusable.
+Overarch is not so much about how to model your architecture (see [C4 Model](https://c4model.com) for that), but about making these models composable and reusable.

 [![Clojars Project](https://img.shields.io/clojars/v/org.soulspace.clj/overarch.svg)](https://clojars.org/org.soulspace.clj/overarch)